ryanjpayne/agent-gateway-demo/README.md

 3. A Service Extension to be used to create a `CONTENT_AUTHZ` policy to intercept Agent to MCP calls. ( `debugger`).
 You can develop it further as per your requirements, currently it logs request and response (both header and body).

+> [!NOTE]
-<p style="background-color:teal;padding:20px;border-radius:10px">💡 Note - This deployment setup is meant to be used till you complete the extension development, after that the extension should be deployed either as an authenticated Cloud Run Service or as a Backend Service in internal VPC (with Agent Gateway Network Attachment), please check the "Optional" section below for more details.</p>
+> This deployment setup is meant to be used till you complete the extension development.
+After that, the extension should be deployed either as an authenticated Cloud Run Service or as a Backend Service in internal VPC (with Agent Gateway Network Attachment).
+Please check the "Optional" section below for more details.

 ## Deployment Instructions